strvcom/react-nights-2019/README.md

 #### 14. Optimizing React Apps

 Our app seems to be working fine.
-Let's talk about optimization and bringing to users the best possible user experience.
+Let's talk about optimization and bringing users the best user experience possible.

 > [Video](https://youtu.be/srxHbr346A4) | [Presentation](https://drive.google.com/file/d/12i45GV6_gNjCFnwKs23owjpGPwphc04-/view)

 #### 15. Deployment

-Finally, it's about the time to deploy our production ready app!
+Finally, it's time to deploy our production-ready app!

-> Again in the real world (continuous) deployment could be set up in earlier stages of a project lifetime.
+> Again: in the real world, (continuous) deployment could be set up in earlier stages of a project’s lifetime.

 > [Video](https://youtu.be/srxHbr346A4?t=3771) | [Presentation](https://docs.google.com/presentation/d/11LgJDc_-60a_88_joRmILd9ptYuO6yCYUlemmua-HpU/edit#slide=id.g554c03b836_0_0)

 #### Homework #8

 Optimize and deploy!

+---

 ## Used technologies